Code-Institute-Submissions/carolinecole/README.md

 ### Project Goals

-The primary goal for Caroline Cole is to provide a fresh and inivative website which leaves users coming back for more.
+The primary goal for Caroline Cole is to provide a fresh and inovative website which leaves users coming back for more.
 My target audience will be women ages between 20 and 40, and my followers on my Instagram account.

 User goals are: